-Many Divi users are already asking the question "Will Divi and Gutenberg be compatible? ».
-The most curious among them have already installed the test version of Gutenberg on a website using Divi and have already noticed that there were no conflicts.
+Many Divi users are already asking the question "Will Divi and Gutenberg be compatible?.
+The most curious among them have already installed the test version of Gutenberg on a website using Divi and could already see that there were no conflicts.
 However, the cohabitation of the two page builders was not a model of perfect integration...

-Edit from December 6, 2018: this article was written this summer, when Gutenberg was just a plugin at the time.
+Edit of December 6, 2018: this article was written this summer, when Gutenberg was then just a plugin.
 Since version 5 of WordPress was released today, a lot has changed!
 We are currently at version 3.18 of Divi which I have tested for you.
 I invite you to read this article.

-The developers of ElegantThemes are already working on the issue since the Gutengerg editor has been officially announced to be part of the future major WordPress update.
+The developers of ElegantThemes have already been working on this since the Gutengerg editor was officially announced to be part of the upcoming major WordPress update.

 What is Gutenberg?

-In the WordPress community, everyone has been talking about it for quite some time now!!!
+In the WordPress community, everyone has been talking about it for a while now!

 Gutenberg is the future WordPress publishing editor that will be integrated with the release of WordPress 5.0.

-If you use Divi, the new editor will look familiar: Gutenberg offers "blocks " while Divi offers "modules", but the system remains the same...
+If you use Divi, the aspects of the new editor will seem familiar: Gutenberg offers "blocks " while Divi offers "modules", but the system remains the same...

 And if you use Divi, chances are you won't find Gutengerg very User Friendly, to say the least!

 If you haven't tried it yet, you can already install Gutenberg which is available as a pluginfor now.
-Then, in the next version of WordPress, Gutenberg will be integrated in its core.
-The idea is to start getting familiar with this new interface, but especially to give time to developers to create addons and lots of new types of blocks.
+Then, in the next version of WordPress, Gutenberg will be integrated into its core.
+The idea is to start getting familiar with this new interface, but above all to give developers time to create addons and lots of new block types.

 When will WordPress 5.0 be released?

-Don't worry, WordPress 5.0 & Gutenberg won't be released tomorrow, but the deadline is coming up!!!
+Don't worry, WordPress 5.0 & Gutenberg won't be released tomorrow, but the deadline is approaching!

-The team of contributors and developers of the WordPress project have been working hard for months to release a new version!
-But you can imagine that this new version will integrate a new feature and that it can be very risky!
+The team of contributors and developers of the WordPress project have been working hard for months to bring out a new version of the site!
+But you can imagine that this new version will include a new feature and that it can be very risky!

-In short, you still have a few months to go: WordPress 5.0 should be out by the end of 2018, but nothing has been officially announced yet.
+In short, you still have a few months to go: WordPress 5.0 should be out by the end of 2018 but nothing is officially announced yet.